 Susanne Pfeifer earned a B.Sc. and M.Sc. from the Max Plank Institute for Computer Science & Saarland University (Germany).
 She earned her D.Phil. in Statistics at the University of Oxford (UK) advised by Gil McVean, working on the statistical challenges involved in the estimation of variation in mutation and recombination rates from high throughput sequencing data, with direct applications to primate population genetics in a collaboration with Molly Przeworski?s Lab at the University of Chicago and Peter Donnelly?s Lab at the Wellcome Trust Centre for Human Genetics in Oxford.
 She completed her postdoctoral work as a Vienna International Postdoctoral Program fellow at the Center for Integrative Bioinformatics in Vienna (Austria) and worked as a research associate at EPFL (Switzerland).

-Research in the Pfeifer Lab is focused on analysing high-throughput sequencing data to learn about genetic and evolutionary processes.
+Research in the Pfeifer Lab is focused on analyzing high-throughput sequencing data to learn about genetic and evolutionary processes.
 In particular, we focus on three topics within evolutionary genomics, also intersecting broadly with other related fields:

 - Anthropological - mutation and recombination rate variation in primates